elementor/elementor-developers-docs/src/controls/dynamic-content.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor has the ability to replace the control output using [dynamic tags](../dynamic-tags/) to generated content programatically.
+Elementor can replace control outputs using [dynamic tags](../dynamic-tags/) to generate content programmatically.
 Dynamic capabilities turn static controls into smart components.
-Helping users to add customized data from various sources to their site.
-Let's see how to set it up.
+This helps users add customized data from various sources to their site.
+Let's see how to set this up.

 ## Dynamic Argument

-To set dynamic tags on Elementor controls, use the `dynamic` argument:
+Use the `dynamic` argument to set dynamic tags using Elementor controls:

 ```php{6-8}
 $this->add_control(